SeroLife/devops-tech-test/README.md

 - Implement monitoring and logging capabilities
 - CI/CD pipeline that deploys the infra and code
 - Documentation on how to use the API

+## Instructions

+- You must setup a persistent data store and update the `.env` file in the data directory to point to your chosen data store
+- There are two ways to ingest the data, either by a cloud function or a simple NodeJS application that could be containerized (this can be found in the `data` directory)
+- There are two ways to fetch the data, either by a cloud function or a simple NodeJS application that could be containerized (this can be found in the `data` directory)
+- Prisma is being used as the ORM for this project - When setting up your persistent store, you can choose from any of the supported DB's listed on Prismas website (https://www.prisma.io/docs/reference/database-reference/supported-databases)
+- When you are ready, just run `npx prisma db push` to migrate your DB schema (you can do this locally or via a CI/CD pipeline)